-Identifiable intangible assets primarily include trade name, customer relationships, favorable leases, internally developed technology, capitalized engineering costs and non-compete agreements.
+Identifiable intangible assets primarily include trade name, customer relationships, favorable leases, internally developed technology, capitalized engineering costs and noncompete agreements.
 Amortizable intangible assets are amortized on a straight-line basis over their estimated useful lives and reviewed for impairment whenever events or changes in circumstances indicate that the assets may be impaired.
 If an indicator of impairment exists, the Company will compare the estimated future cash flows of the asset, on an undiscounted basis, to the carrying value of the asset.
-If the undiscounted cash flows do not exceed the carrying value, no impairment is indicated.
-If the undiscounted cash flows do not exceed the carrying value, then impairment, if any, is measured as the difference between fair value and carrying value, with fair value typically based on a discounted cash flow model.
+If the undiscounted cash flows exceed the carrying value, no impairment is indicated.
+If the undiscounted cash flows do not exceed the carrying value, with fair value typically based on a discounted cash flow model.
 There were no indicators, events or changes in circumstances that would indicate intangible assets were impaired during the years ended December 31, 2022, 2021 or 2020.